 Buses From Downtown Calgary

-These buses are most convenient if you are spending some time in Calgary, as the service does not extend to the airport.
-Instead, On-It caters to the high demand for weekend travel, by running buses on Fridays, Saturdays, Sundays, and statutory holiday Mondays.
+These buses are most convenient if you spend time in Calgary, as the service does not extend to the airport.
+Instead, On-It caters to the high demand for weekend travel by running buses on Fridays, Saturdays, Sundays, and statutory holidays on Mondays.

-There are three stops in Calgary, one stop in Canmore, and one in Banff, all of which are well connected to local bus routes and major destinations.
-On-It riders can also connect to Banff’s Local Roam transit routes 1, 2, 4, 6 for free on the same day of travel.
+There are three stops in Calgary, one in Canmore, and one in Banff, all well-connected to local bus routes and major destinations.
+On-It riders can also connect to Banff’s Local Roam transit routes 1, 2, 4, and 6 for free on the same day of travel.

 Regional Bus Stops to Bow Valley Map